mathiasverraes/15yearsddd/README.md

 - DDD Europe will take care of the logistics.
 - It will be print+digital.
+- It will be either for free, sponsored by DDD Europe;
-- It will be publicly for sale, and after costs are covered, the proceeds will go to charity, most likely something involving childrens' programming education.
-Suggestions welcome.
+- or it will be publicly for sale, and after costs are covered, the proceeds will go to charity, most likely something involving childrens' programming education.
+Suggestions are welcome.

 ## License